sahujyoti50/Candy-Store-App/README.md

 Candy-Store-App Requirement Coverage:

 functional coverage:
-1. When the app is loaded, a list of the movies is displayed.
+1. When the app is loaded,Candy Store details are displayed.
 2. To display the list in table format,react hook useTable has been used.

 User Interface Coverage: